john1234brown/streampal/README.md

 # Streampal
-Free Streaming Website called StreamPal which doesnt host any files directly on its site.
+Free Streaming Website Search Engine called StreamPal which doesnt host any files directly on its site.

 # Current Features
 - Bookmarks